The story of sunglasses

 Other famous shades include Jackie O’s large, round sunglasses and the cat-eye style worn by Marilyn Monroe that dominated the 1950s and 1960s.

-The 1970s were all about oversized frames (think Lynda Carter in “Wonder Woman”), while the 1990s trend was smaller with colorful tints.
+The 1970s were about oversized frames, while the 1990s trend was smaller with colorful tints.

-Tom Cruise’s “Risky Business” role helped make black square sunglasses a popular look in the 1980s.
+Tom Cruise’s role helped make black square sunglasses a popular look in the 1980s.

-And perhaps no pop culture figure has done more to promote sunglasses than Elton John, who probably has one of the largest and most eclectic collections.
+And perhaps no pop culture figure has done more to promote sunglasses than Elton John, who has a large and eclectic collection.

 Sunglasses today: So many options

-With more awareness than ever before of the potential harm caused by the sun’s ultraviolet (UV) rays, sunglasses aren’t just a cool accessory but a necessity.
+With our current awareness of the potential harm caused by the sun’s ultraviolet (UV) rays, sunglasses aren’t just a cool accessory but a possible way to support eye health.
 This is something the Inuit were aware of many centuries ago, even if they didn’t actually know about UV protection.

-Today, people of all ages — from babies to seniors — wear sunglasses year-round.
+Today, people of any age — from babies to seniors — wear sunglasses.
 There’s even a National Sunglasses Day, celebrated annually on June 27, to raise awareness of how wearing shades can help protect your eyes.

 There are numerous options when it comes to choosing sunglasses.
 You can find shades that fit over prescription glasses, flip up or clip onto regular frames, sports sunglasses and more.
 Photochromic lenses are another option, which automatically darken outdoors and lighten again indoors.
 Polarized lenses help reduce glare from reflective surfaces, such as water, sand or concrete.

-No matter what pair of sunglasses you choose, it’s important to make sure they offer 100% UVA and UVB (or UV 400) lens protection.
+No matter what pair of sunglasses you choose, check that they offer 100% UVA and UVB (or UV 400) lens protection.

 READ NEXT: Different types of sunglasses: Styles, shapes & top choices